Spring Into the 2024 Art Show Season

 Christopher recommends using social media as a way to research shows, connect with other artists to find events relevant to your art, and to ask questions that will help you determine if a particular event is right for you.
 He also recommends the Facebook group Art Fair Buddies: “It’s a collection of artists talking about various shows throughout the world,” Christopher explains.
 “It’s a helpful resource to gather info and ask questions.”

-Collage artist Richard Curtner also emphasizes the power of networking —on social media and off.
-He points out, “Once you start doing shows, you also get a lot of word-of-mouth [and] recommendations from other artists, especially artists that do similar mediums as yourself.”
+Collage artist Richard Curtner also emphasizes the power of networking — on and off social media.
+He points out, “Once you start doing shows, you also get a lot of word-of-mouth [and] recommendations from other artists, especially artists that work in similar mediums.”

 Join Relevant Art Societies